Leave a Message

 What is the weather like in Needham, MA?

 Needham experiences a four-season humid continental climate.
-Summers are warm with July highs around 82°F. Winters are cold and snowy — January lows average 27°F with roughly 50 inches of annual snowfall.
-Spring and fall are mild and scenic.
+Summers are warm with July highs around 82 degrees F. Winters are cold and snowy -- January lows average 27 degrees F with roughly 50 inches of annual snowfall.
+Spring and fall are mild and scenic, with the Charles River corridor and Cutler Park providing exceptional outdoor access through all seasons.

 How does Needham compare to Westwood, MA?

 Elena Price is a nationally recognized real estate professional with over $1 billion in sales and deep expertise across Needham and the Greater Boston suburbs.
-Whether you're ready to buy or just beginning your search, Elena can help you find the right home in the right neighborhood.
+Whether you're ready to buy or just beginning your search, Elena can help you find the right home in the right neighborhood -- and the right train station.

 If you're buying or selling a home or have questions about the Needham real estate market, contact Elena Price today.